securityfirst/secfirst.org/umbrella-manual/content/_index.md

 #### Import your data

 If you had an Umbrella account before and had exported data, you can import that data into a new Umbrella app.
-Tap on **Import your data**, navigate to the directory of the file to import the data.
+Tap on **Import your data** and navigate to the directory of the file to import the data.

 #### Export your data

 Select this option to backup your database file.
 On the popup that appears, enter a name for the export file.
 Under **Wipe data**, check the checkbox to delete all reset all current Umbrella content after export.

 Finally, select a backup type, which may either be **Share** (lets you share your Umbrella backup) or **Export** (saves the Umbrella backup as a file on your device).

 ![Export your data](/img/backup-database.png)